TwoLionsFather/schoolGameProject_2017/README.md

 # schoolGameProject_2017
-Intended to become a better Hearthstone... ;-)
+Intended to become a better Hearthstone one day...
-In case this is the only change to the readme file, I'm sorry